nasa/astrobee/scripts/docker/readme.md

 	astrobee_kinetic - Builds the astrobee FSW code on top of astrobee_base_kinetic. astrobee_melodic - Builds the astrobee FSW code on top of astrobee_base_melodic.

-	rebuild_astrobee_kinetic - Builds the astrobee FSW code on top of astrobee_kinetic.
-This makes for a faster rebuild leveraging the cached data and rebuilding only the nodes that were changed, for testing purposes only. rebuild_astrobee_melodic - Builds the astrobee FSW code on top of astrobee_melodic.
+	rebuild_and_test_astrobee_kinetic - Rebuilds the astrobee FSW code on top of astrobee_kinetic and performs the unit tests.
+This makes for a faster rebuild leveraging the cached data and rebuilding only the nodes that were changed, for testing purposes only. rebuild_and_test_astrobee_melodic - Rebuilds the astrobee FSW code on top of astrobee_melodic and performs the unit tests.
 This makes for a faster rebuild leveraging the cached data and rebuilding only the nodes that were changed, for testing purposes only.

 ## Building the docker images